rsnodgrass/hassio-addons/xantech-serial-bridge/README.md

   be licensed from Xantech, or perhaps Xantech sold its amplifier line to Monoprice.
 Monoprice amp uses a version of the Xantech multi-zone controller protocol.

+While Xantech and Monoprice amplifiers support expanding the number of zones by connecting two (or three) amplifiers together, the Xantech Serial Bridge enables an "unlimited" number of amplifiers to be added to a system and controlled via a REST interface.
+In this case, for each amplifier a separate Xantech Serial Bridge should be instantiated with a separate serial cable connected to each amplifier.

 ## Installation